 Total Syntheses and Biological Studies of Natural Products

 We are currently studying FR901464, a natural product that regulates cancer-related genes by novel mechanisms.
 This compound inhibits cancer proliferation at concentrations as low as 1 nM.
 To study FR901464, we completed a chemical total synthesis of this natural product.
 Combination of this powerful, stereocontrolled chemical synthesis and cell biology will provide insights into the molecular mechanisms of FR901464.
 More recently, we have developed an exceptionally active FR901464 analog (meayamycin) that inhibits tumor growth at 10 pM (analogouus to one pack of sugar (5 grams) at a coffee shop in 400 Olympic swimming pools).

-Increased thermotolerance associated with tumors is a major problem in cancer radiotherapy, and such tolerance is mediated by heat shock proteins.
+Increased thermotolerance associated with tumors is a major problem in cancer radiotherapy and is mediated by heat shock proteins.
 Therefore, inhibitors of heat shock proteins are of great interest in medicine.
 Stresgenin B is a densely functionalized natural product that inhibits heat shock proteins.
-We have developed a new conjugate addition reaction and are applying this method to synthesize stresgenin B.
+We have completed the total chemical synthesis of stresgenin B.

 New Synthetic Methods

 - We are developing a Birch reduction promoted by lithium and ethylenediamine in THF at ambient temperature.
 The method reduces arenes to form 1,4-cyclohexadienes.
 We are expanding the scope of the Birch reduction to synthesize previously inaccessible, increasingly functionalized organic molecules.

 - We developed a photo-induced radical reaction to add a formyl surrogate to electron-deficient alkenes.